The First Forty Days

 Watch for signs of postpartum depression or anxiety

-Scheduled postpartum visit (usually 6 weeks) to review healing, contraception, and emotional well-being
+Scheduled postpartum visit (usually 6 weeks) to review healing, readiness for sex, and emotional well-being

 Avoid flu shots, alcohol, drugs (including prescription if possible), synthetic vitamins, and smoking of any kind